Two-color magneto-optical trapping of ytterbium atoms: Two-color MOT

-Two-body losses influence higher densities, particularly during the saturation stage of loading and the initial stage of the holding measurements.
-The two-body losses are nearly zero for both loading and holding measurements, whereas they are significant in the blue MOT, shown in Table~\ref{tab:loadlossrate}.
+Two-body losses influence higher densities, particularly during the saturated loading stage and the initial holding stage in Fig.~\ref{fig:loadingrate}.
+The two-body losses also depend on the atomic transitions.
+The two-body losses are almost zero for both loading and holding measurements of the green MOT, whereas they are significant in the blue MOT, shown in Table~\ref{tab:loadlossrate}.
 The two-color MOT falls in between, due to the intercombination state.
 As the density further increases, the atomic distribution becomes more uniform rather than Gaussian, and the loss scales as $\propto N$ rather than $\propto N^2$~\cite{weiner1999experiments}.
 Interestingly, the sum of the one-body loss rate and the product of the steady-state atom number with the two-body loss coefficient $\alpha+\beta N$ is similar between the loading and holding measurements, consistent with the loss $\gamma$ in the simple one-body loss model.